 (2) If under subregulation (1) a notice is published, it is to be taken as having been given or served on the day when it is so published.

+4A.
+Compensation application may be made and given electronically

+For the purposes of section 11(1), a compensation application may be made and given to the Chief Assessor by means of the electronic case management system for the management of proceedings in Western Australian courts and tribunals.

+[Regulation 4A inserted: SL 2023/19 r.
+4.]

 Part 3 — Appeals

 5. Costs of appeals